Tips To Strengthen A Trailer Frame

 (Please note that this is a view of the bottom of the trailer.
 The frame is sitting up-side-down.)

 For a heavy duty trailer like this, adding gussets can work well.
-Not needed for a lighter duty trailer.
+This type of gusset is not usually needed for a light duty trailer.

 Thank you for sending the photo.
 We really appreciate seeing, and sharing, your work!

 I like making sure things are strong enough.
-This is a little overkill in some respects, but it’s got to be the cleanest connection for an adjustable hitch that I have ever seen.
+This might be a little overkill in some respects, but it has got to be the cleanest connection for an adjustable hitch that I have seen.

 Again, thank you for sending the photo.